-The landscape, or more accurately, the skyline around Glenelg had changed to such a degree that once we'd taken a stroll out to the end of the jetty and along the main street it was back onto the tram, back to the city and walk around the Central Market area and the Gouger Street restaurant precinct instead.
+The landscape, or more accurately, the skyline around Glenelg had changed.

+It had changed so much that, after a stroll to the end of the jetty, we were on the way back to the city.

+We took a walk around the Central Market area and the Gouger Street restaurant precinct instead.